 Terrariums create the worst possible environment for succulents to grow and thrive.
-If your goal is to have happy and healthy plants, you need to keep them in an appropriate container.
+If your goal is to have happy and healthy plants, you need to keep them in an appropriate container and avoid succulent terrarium.

 This post is going to draw some ire since it conflicts with contemporary interior design principles.
 And by "contemporary interior design principles", I mean Pinterest-flavored minimalism.

 Don't get me wrong - they look great.
 There's nothing cooler than having a little ecosystem in your living room.

 A slice of the austere beauty of the desert is certainly desirable, but succulent terraria (the plural of terrarium) aren't a sustainable solution.
 Succulents in a terrarium will eventually die unless they're given the most meticulous care - even then, they'll be hanging on by a thread.